4 1zpresso grinders next to each other on white background

 The standard E model used an adjustment system that has been (understandably) abandoned by the brand.

-Instead of having a fixed adjustment, you’d use a plate that also doubled as a lid for the grinder’s body.
-In daily use, this was cumbersome as it meant that you had to remove and install both a handle and a disk every time you loaded the grinder.
+Instead of having a fixed adjustment, you’d use a plate that also doubled as a lid under the crank handle.
+In daily use, this was cumbersome as it meant that you had to remove and install both a handle and a disk every time you loaded beans into the grinder.

-The E Pro model used an early version of the external adjustment mechanism that is available on the grinders in the K series.
+On the other hand, the E Pro model offered a very early version of the external adjustment mechanism that is available on the grinders in the K series.

 Both grinders had a shorter and less efficient handle than what is used on 1Zpresso’s current offerings.